 Is Money Dashboard safe?

-Money Dashboard is a read-only application, which means it is not permitted to make any transactions on your behalf and cannot be used for withdrawals, payments or to transfer any funds.
+Money Dashboard is authorised and regulated by the Financial Conduct Authority (FCA) a read-only application, which means it is not permitted to make any transactions on your behalf and cannot be used for withdrawals, payments or to transfer any funds.
 It uses the same security practices as many of the leading banks and uses a secure access environment that uses an extended validation security certificate with 256-bit encryption, and also services that are ISO 27001 accredited.

 Money Dashboard offers an extra layer of detail and additional functionality when comparing it to Emma and Yolt.
 Money Dashboard's 'planner' feature is a big step up as it enables users to stress test certain scenarios.
 Another big plus for Money Dashboard is the ability to access the information on a desktop, perhaps this is more down to my own personal penchant for numbers but there is no getting away from the fact that users get more flexibility and control as a result.